-The NEB will require companies to set aside money for abandonment work, including the activities to deal with unforeseen events.
-In addition, the company will be required to review the funding collection program over time to provide assurance that the amounts being set aside are appropriate.
-The company must also clearly set out the process for accessing the funds, even when the facilities leave NEB jurisdiction.
+The NEB requires companies to set aside money for abandonment work, including the activities to deal with unforeseen events.
+In addition, the company is required to review the funding collection program over time to provide assurance that the amounts being set aside are appropriate.
+All companies are required to file annual reports with the Board as set out in Appendix XV or XVI of Board decision MH-001-2013.
+The company must also clearly set out the process for accessing the funds.

 The company is expected to provide:

 As part of the abandonment process, a company must have audits and inspections done on a regular basis.
 Audits may be carried out by company employees or third parties, provided they are independent of the abandonment process.
-The purpose of audits is to verify that the abandonment complies with Section 53 of the Onshore Pipeline Regulations, 1999 (OPR-99) and any Certificates or Orders issued by the NEB related to the protection of property and the environment and the safety of the public and of the company's employees.
+The purpose of audits is to verify that the abandonment complies with Section 53 of the OPR and any Certificates or Orders issued by the NEB related to the protection of property and the environment and the safety of the public and of the company’s employees.

 The audit results in a report that verifies compliance and documents all non-compliances, how the company has or will correct any non-compliance, and may provide recommendations.
 The NEB will also conduct its own audits of company programs.

-Section 56(g) of OPR-99 requires a company to keep records of its audits and make these available to NEB auditors upon request.
-The records must comply with the requirements in the Canadian Standards Association (CSA) Z662-07 standard.
+Section 56(g) of the OPR requires a company to keep records of its audits and make these available to NEB auditors upon request.
+The records must comply with the requirements in the Canadian Standards Association (CSA) Z662 standard.
 Also, the company must retain the following for at least two years after abandonment:

 The NEB established principles for pipeline abandonment in 2009.
 One of the principles is that the company will develop an abandonment plan (Plan) and will involve persons and groups directly affected by the retirement of facilities.
 The Plan should reduce the risk to public safety, property and the environment to a level that is acceptable in the public interest.